ericr3r/nerves_system_superbird/README.md

 One of the goals of this system is to make it possible to do most development via one USB cable.
-That cable, when plugged into the USB OTG port, powers the Spotify&trade; Car Thing and provides local networking.
+That cable, when plugged into the USB OTG port, powers the Spotify:tm: Car Thing and provides local networking.
 Via the network connection, one can access an IEx prompt via ssh, transfer files via sftp, run firmware updates, use Erlang distribution and anything else that works over IP.